vinnieOrdobas/Code-Institute-MS3-team-tracker/assets/docs/testing.md

 #### Trainings Page

 1. Training Collapsibles:
-    1. Check if for each training document in the database a collapsible renders correctly, with Team/Training Name/Date/Icon on the collapsible header.
+    1. Check if for each training document in the database a collapsible render correctly, with Team/Training Name/Date/Icon on the collapsible header.
     2. Check if the opening of the collapsible works as it should, even with multiple trainings "open".
     3. Check if the "Training Control Panel" card renders inside of the collapsible.
     4. Check if for each Cycle under the path: "{Training}/training_cycle" renders correctly.